gkarwowski/moneyAllocatingApp/README.md

 Tests
 --------------------
-Test of cases described in task description can be found in InvestorTestFirstAndSecond.class and InvestorTestThirdVariant.class.
+Test of cases described in Task Documentation can be found in InvestorTestFirstAndSecond.class and InvestorTestThirdVariant.class.
-Launching InvestorTest.class causes launching suite of rest of the tests.
+Launching InvestorTestFirstAndSecond.class causes launching suite of rest of the tests.

 still TODO
 --------------------
 The whole app would require to be refactored due to using double types instead of BigDecimal.
 Coverage of the test could be better.
-Exception/Sad path are margin SpringBoot could be applied.
+Exception/Sad path are margin.
+SpringBoot could be applied.